AlexDalas/autodrawer/README.md

 # Roblox Auto-Draw
 This Autodraw software was forked from https://github.com/rainzhao2000/autodrawer, which has been modified in order to work better for more software and games, such as Roblox.
-Documentation will be coming soon.

-[Early beta](https://github.com/Siydge/autodraw-roblox/tree/early-beta) will include updates to net 6 and wpf, but is currently unusable

 Future documentation:

 # Auto-Draw
  This Autodraw software was forked from https://github.com/rainzhao2000/autodrawer, which has been modified in order to work better for more software and games, such as Roblox.
-Documentation will be coming soon.

 # Installation